China narrows US lead in 2020 Asia power ranking as both countries hit by Covid-19

 Japan, India, and Russia rounded up the top five most powerful countries in the Asia-Pacific region.
 Singapore retained its ranking of 8th - below Australia and South Korea, but ahead of other Asean countries.

-These findings are detailed in a report on the 3rd Asia Power Index by the Australia-based think-tank the Lowry Institute, which was released on Sunday (Oct 18).
+These findings are detailed in a report on the 3rd Asia Power Index by the Australia-based think-tank the Lowy Institute, which was released on Sunday (Oct 18).

 The index measures power across eight indicators - from economic and military capabilities, to defence networks and cultural and diplomatic influence.